Uptown Streateries: A Reality Check

 Damaging a generation of kids

 Beyond terrorizing kids with fear that if they don’t mask they might kill Grandma, cognitive decline caused by masks has led to normalizing lowered standards for development.
 Autism specialist and certified speech-language pathologist Maija C. Hahn writes, Instead of Admitting Mask Mandates Harm Kids, CDC Lowers Expectations for Speech Development.
-Whereas children over the age of two typically have mastered huge vocabularies, she says, the updated CDC guidance states that a 2-and-a-half-year-old child is now expected to say only 50 words.
+Whereas children over the age of two typically have mastered significant vocabularies, she says, the updated CDC guidance states that a two-and-a-half-year-old child is now expected to say only 50 words.

 “I am appalled the CDC would quietly lower long-held pediatric language expectations by normalizing significant language delays as “the new normal.”